Changelog

 Canvas files (Base & Excalidraw coming later)

-• What. .canvas files sync and render. .base and .excalidraw files are accepted by sync too, but rendering them is planned for later — for now they show a clear placeholder instead of breaking the page.
+• What. .canvas files sync and render. .base and .excalidraw files are accepted by sync too, but rendering them is planned for later; for now they show a clear placeholder instead of breaking the page.

 • Why.
 Canvas vaults work today; Base and Excalidraw vaults sync without errors while full support is on the way.

 • How.
-Just sync — the plugin and CLI accept all three extensions; Canvas renders now.
+Just sync.
+The plugin and CLI accept all three extensions; Canvas renders now.

 Telegram navigation & canvas bots